Racing a 5k requires a smart combination of speed, endurance, and race specificity. Here’s how to train for a 5k and set a new personal best (PB).

 - Run hill sprints after an easy run 1-2 times per week.

-It’s true that when you first start running hill sprints, there’s an inherent injury risk.
+It’s true that when you first start running hill sprints, there’s an inherent injury risk, so play it safe at first.
 You are running up a steep hill as fast as you can, after all.
 But after 2-3 sessions, they become protective from injury and help you gain tremendous strength and speed.

 They’re a staple in the training plans included in Brad Hudson’s book Run Faster and I do them myself – they’re incredibly effective.